liemwellys/reusable-filter-form-array/README.md

 ## Filter Usage & Configuration

 1. Prepare a filter config & a timestamp filter config.
+In this demo, the sample config is available on this [file](src/app/mock-data/filter-mock-data.ts) and imported to [ParentComponent](src/app/parent.component.ts#L12).

 ```typescript
 // filter config